-MFA students are responsible for the audition process of BFA students for their concert.
-Props may be stored in the Prop Room during rehearsals for the MFA concert and must be removed one week after the concert ends.
+MFA students are responsible for the audition process of BFA students for their thesis performance/presentation.
+Props may be stored in the Prop Room during rehearsals for the MFA thesis performance/presentation and must be removed one week after the performance/presentation ends.
 Costumes are the MFA student's dancers responsibility but some options may be available to rent from the Department's costume room.